PipocaSw/PipocaQDA/functional_specification/qualities.md

 - Because fragments are assocated with qualities, it is important to maintain internal data integrity by deleting any such fragments when deleting a quality.

 - Qualities are arranged hierarchically, which has important implications for the quality management module.
 First, the user should be able to collapse/expand a quality to hide/show all its subqualities.
-Second, the user should be able to move a quality within the hierarchy.
+Second, the user should be able to move a quality around the hierarchy.

 - It should be possible cut/copy/paste qualities to replicate a quality or collection of qualities, including between different projects.